 Highlights

 The central region of Mongolia has vast resources of iron ore.
 Iron ore exports have been steadily increasing since 2008 and have surged significantly since 2012.
-Prior to the Covid-19 pandemic in 2019, Mongolia’s total exports of iron ore reached 8.5 million tonnes.
+Prior to the Covid-19 pandemic in 2019, Mongolia’s total exports of iron ore reached historic high of 8.5 million tonnes.

 Reserves & Exploration

-Total geological reserves of crude ore are around 1.7 bn tonnes (source: MRPAM, 2016).
-In total, 63 deposits are registered, with 6 deposits having more than 50 m tonnes of ore.
+There is 1.77 bn tonnes of total confirmed reserve of iron ore and 5.5 bn tonnes of unconfirmed resources in Mongolia.
+In total, 63 deposits are registered, with 6 deposits having more than 50 million tonnes of ore.
 Mining of iron ore commenced in 2005.
 The majority of discovered reserves of iron ore in Mongolia is located near the Selenge and Darkhan provinces, considered as the industrial center of Mongolia.

 Mongolia’s iron ore products are mainly low grade.
-Since 2011, an average of six million tonnes of iron ore is exported to China annually.
-Tumurtei, Tsakhiurt-Ovoo, Tayannuur, and Ereen were included in the category of deposits with over 50 m tonnes of iron ore reserves.
-At the end of 2022, there are 80 valid iron ore mining licenses.
+Since 2011, an average of 6 million tonnes of iron ore is exported to China annually.
+In the last 17 years, Mongolia has exported a total of 91 million tonnes of iron ore, generating revenue of MNT 6.6 billion.
+Tumurtei, Tsakhiurt-Ovoo, Tayannuur, and Ereen were included in the category of deposits with over 50 million tonnes of iron ore reserves.
+At the end of 2024, there are 82 valid iron ore mining licenses accounting for total area of 50,693 hectares.

 Source: Economic Research Institute, Mongolian Mining Journal (2014)